APRIL 29, 2016

 Cofounder and CEO, EmpaticaLai's Empatica recently launched Embrace, the first medical-grade wearable for people with epilepsy and autism.

-Principal engineer, Intel LabsNachman will speak about how Intel developed a new user interface to keep Stephen Hawking talking.
+Principal engineer, Intel LabsNachman spoke about how Intel developed a new user interface to keep Stephen Hawking talking.

 Founder of the Alternative Limb Projectde Oliveira Barata recently created gadget limbs for amputees.

-Royal Society university research fellowBlakemore will speak about how brains develop during adolescence.
+Royal Society university research fellowBlakemore spoke about how brains develop during adolescence.

 Professor of cognitive neuroscience, UCLMaguire researches memory, studying how the brain allows us to navigate and remember our experiences.

-CTO, Oxford NanoporeBrown will speak on how his company's USB stick-sized DNA sequencer will enable an “internet of living things”.
+CTO, Oxford NanoporeBrown spoke about how his company's USB stick-sized DNA sequencer will enable an “internet of living things”.

 Chief medical scientist, SentrianKohn was formerly the chief medical scientist at IBM Research, overseeing the use of the Watson supercomputer in healthcare.

-Founder, NewDealDesignThe designer behind some of Silicon Valley's most exciting projects will discuss how sensors should act when they meet the body.
+Founder, NewDealDesignThe designer behind some of Silicon Valley's most exciting projects discussed how sensors should act when they meet the body.

 Co-director, Oxford Martin Programme of Nanotechnology and academic fellow at Physics Dept, University of OxfordTrigueros is using nanotech to develop new medicines such as a drug delivery system for cancer cells.

-Prosthetics pioneerAckland will speak about the experiences of living with a bionic prosthetic.
+Prosthetics pioneerAckland spoke about the experiences of living with a bionic prosthetic.

-High-altitude medic and future-technology evangelistKreindler will present a special session curated by the Singularity University/Exponential Medicine.
+High-altitude medic and future-technology evangelistKreindler presented a special session curated by the Singularity University/Exponential Medicine.

 Chief medical officer, Human LongevityHuman Longevity Inc. was founded to fight age-related diseases.

-Founding director, Neuroscience Imaging CenterGazzaley will explain how video games are the future of medicine and education.
+Founding director, Neuroscience Imaging CenterGazzaley explained how video games are the future of medicine and education.